decretist/Dissertation/Chapter0/chapter0.md

 I finished my PhD comprehensive examinations in October 2012 and advanced to candidacy in January 2013.
-I had not yet made a definite decision to pursue a dissertation project with a Digital Humanities component, but audited Matt Kirschenbaum's graduate introduction to Digital Humanities course at the University of Maryland in Spring 2013, with the idea that an overview of the field might suggest a potential project.
+I had not yet made a definite decision to pursue a dissertation project with a Digital Humanities component but audited Matt Kirschenbaum's graduate introduction to Digital Humanities course at the University of Maryland in Spring 2013, with the idea that an overview of the field might suggest a potential project.